 Is previous experience necessary?

-No. Anyone with stamina and capability is able to cope with higher elevations and temperature.
-But, trekking experience surely helps for maximum enjoyment.
+No. Anyone with stamina and capability is able to cope with higher elevations and temperatures.
+But, the experience of Everest Base Camp Trekking in Nepal surely helps for maximum enjoyment.

 What type of insurance is required?